-Joseph E. Fahey
+Joseph E. Fahey1

-In April 2007, the New York State Legislature passed Article 10 of the Mental Hygiene
+This past spring, the New York State Legislature passed Article 10 of the Mental

-Law entitled Sex Offenders Requiring Civil Commitment or Supervision.
-It was signed into law by Governor Eliot Spitzer.
+Hygiene Law entitled Sex Offenders Requiring Civil Commitment or Supervision.2 It was signed into law by Governor Eliot Spitzer.
 This article will examine the various enactments under this statute, which appears to be an intricate bundle of constitutionally dubious principles and procedures which will wreak havoc on the courts of this State.